nspcc-dev/neofs-api/proto-docs/object.md

 Get byte range of data payload.
 Range is set as an (offset, length) tuple.
 Like in `Get` method, the response uses gRPC stream.
-Requested range can be restored by concatenation of all received payload chunks keeping receiving order.
+Requested range can be restored by concatenation of all received payload chunks keeping the receiving order.

+Extended headers can change `GetRange` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.
+* __NEOFS__NETMAP_LOOKUP_DEPTH \
+  Will try older versions of Network Map to find an object until the depth limit is reached.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \